newtglobalgit/nabors-tfs-migration/README.md

 This script will create a new repo in github using user credentials and upload the tfs repos to git.

-## Development in progress:
-- Keyword search and find for filename and file type in the TFS server.

 ## Goals:
 - Migration of the Team Foundation Version Control[TFVC] source code with history of commits and branches to GitHUB repository.
 - Migration of the Team Foundation Version Control[TFVC] work items with history of issues and changes to Azure DevOps Services.
 - Migration of the Team Foundation server [TFVC] User and access control to GitHUB and ADO